Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 280 should be 7% faster than the GeForce GTX 970 overall, due to its higher bandwidth. (explain)
+Memory BandwidthThe Radeon R9 280, in theory, should be a little bit faster than the GeForce GTX 970 in general. (explain)

-Texel RateThe GeForce GTX 970 will be a bit (approximately 5%) better at anisotropic filtering than the Radeon R9 280. (explain)
+Texel RateThe GeForce GTX 970 is a little bit (about 5%) more effective at texture filtering than the Radeon R9 280. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison